Allkman/IgnitisSolution/README.md

 - Include pagination and sorting for large datasets.
 - Extend API for data insertion and modification.
 - Add logging and structured monitoring (e.g., Serilog, Application Insights).
+- Would also make sense to include Unit test with Moq object, to test PowerPlantService.cs

 ---